Beldin123/runopt/README.md

     // GPX_EXCLUDED: Comment out the following line if gpx is not installed.
     // err = runGpxWrapper(cmdOption)
     if err == nil {
-      // Found the command in gpx menu, continue continue
+      // Found the command in gpx menu continue
     }
   }
   ...
 ```
-Once you have made these changes, you can compile and use lpo without gpx.
+Once you have made these changes, you can compile and use runopt without gpx.